pablobm/w2c3-livecd/README.md

 ### The standard bits

-Check out the [Debian Live manual](https://debian-live.alioth.debian.org/live-manual/stable/manual/html/live-manual.en.html) to get familiar with the basics of creating a build.
+Check out the [Debian Live manual](https://live-team.pages.debian.net/live-manual/html/live-manual/index.en.html) to get familiar with the basics of creating a build.
+There's a pretty good "For the impatient" section to get started.

 Some quick notes:

   * See `config/package-lists` for lists of packages that are included in the build